aseefahmed/akorangi.co.nz/replit.md

 SmartLearn NZ is an AI-powered educational platform designed for New Zealand children (Years 1-8).
 The application provides personalized practice questions for mathematics and English, aligned with the New Zealand curriculum.
 It features gamification elements including points, achievements, streaks, and real-time feedback to make learning engaging and fun for children.

-The platform uses OpenAI's GPT-5 model to dynamically generate curriculum-aligned questions, providing adaptive learning experiences that adjust to each student's year level and progress.
+The platform uses OpenAI's GPT-5 model to dynamically generate curriculum-aligned questions, providing adaptive learning experiences that automatically adjust difficulty based on student performance (85%+ accuracy increases difficulty, 40% or less decreases difficulty).

+Parents and teachers can monitor student progress through dedicated dashboards showing subject-specific statistics, accuracy trends, and adaptive difficulty levels.

 ## User Preferences